DrVanScott/git-clone-init/README.md

 ## Known issues

-git-clone-init won't work if you clone using "-n".
+git-clone-init won't work if you clone using "-n" or clone an empty repository.